nathtiekk/tp/docs/DeveloperGuide.md

        Expected: Show the quantity and list of people who matches the keyword, sorted by name, partial matches is considered a success, and details are displayed in the status message.

     1. Test case: `find`<br>
        Expected: list of person is not updated.
-Error details are displayed in the status bar.
+Error details are displayed in the status bar and command entered stays in the command box.

     1. Other incorrect delete commands to try: `find 0`, `...`<br>
        Expected: Similar to previous.